sankalp1999/GithubFinder/README.md

 An app to lookup details of Github users in a beautiful User Interface.

-- Search Users
+- Searches users and shows them in a grid format
 - Get access to all social media websites
-- See the latest repositories
+- Shows the latest repositories
--
+- Shows number of following, follower, public repos, public gists

 Made using Javascript, ReactJS, TailwindCSS and DaisyUI.
 Deployed on Vercel.